bchan90/WebScraper/README.md

 * -id: allows for the user to specify a specific class ID name to scrape for.
 * -a or --attr: allows for the user to specify a specific class name to scrape for.
 * -w or --wait: allows for the user to specify the maximum amount of time to wait (in seconds) to allow certain page elements to load (default is 0).
-* -m or --max: allows for the user to specify the maximum number of domains to scrape (default is 50).
+* -m or --max: allows for the user to specify the maximum number of domains to scrape.

 Note: the ```-t```, ```-id```, and ```-a``` arguments may be specified multiple times to look for more than one of those elements.
 Examples of how to use these arguments can be found below.